Meeting GDPR compliance with RM Integris

 The data you hold should only be kept for as long as is necessary, in accordance with your retention policies.
 RM Integris enables you to delete data when required in accordance with your retention policies.

 In certain circumstances, individuals have the right to erasure.
-This means that the data subject has the right to request that their data be deleted or removed where there is no completing reason for its continued storage.
+This means that the data subject has the right to request that their data be deleted or removed where there is no competing reason for its continued storage.

 RM Integris enables you to process a 'right to be forgotten' request.